Have you planned something and it didn’t turn out the way you wanted it to?

 1. Become aware of expectations.

-Most of us don’t recognized our expectations because expectations are subtle and come in many forms.
-They disguise themselves as goals, visions, beliefs, assumptions and social norms.
+Most of us don’t recognize our expectations because expectations are subtle and come in many forms.
+They disguise themselves as goals, visions, beliefs, assumptions, and social norms.
 Every time, you think someone should do something or something should happen, that is an expectation.